simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 Another behavioral indicator to watch out for is an employee gaining unauthorized access to sensitive information.
 If an individual starts accessing files or systems that are beyond their job responsibilities or without a valid reason, it may raise suspicions of potential malicious intent.

 Also, excessive curiosity about the organization's internal processes can be a red flag.
-If an employee shows an unusual interest in understanding systems, procedures, or information that is not relevant to their role, it could indicate an attempt to gather insider knowledge for malicious purposes.
+If an employee shows an unusual interest in understanding systems, procedures, or information that isn't relevant to their role, it could indicate an attempt to gather insider knowledge for malicious purposes.

-Additionally, high levels of dissatisfaction or frustration can also be a warning sign.
+Also, high levels of dissatisfaction or frustration can also be a warning sign.
 If an employee consistently expresses discontentment or appears excessively frustrated with their work or the organization, they may be more susceptible to engaging in insider threats as a form of revenge or sabotage.

 It is also important to pay attention to signs of potential collusion or unauthorized communication between employees, especially if it involves sensitive information or activities that are outside the scope of their responsibilities.
 Unusual patterns of communication, especially if they bypass established channels, may indicate an insider threat being orchestrated.